Atlanta TrailsbyTrailful Outdoor Co

 Sawnee Mountain

 Hike the Indian Seats Trail to catch expansive, long-range views of the rolling hills and the North Georgia Appalachians.
-It’s an ultra-scenic (and extremely popular) trail, but please leave your four-legged hiking buddy at home: dogs aren’t allowed in the preserve.4 miles
+It’s an ultra-scenic (and extremely popular) trail, but please leave your four-legged hiking buddy at home: dogs aren’t allowed in the preserve.

 VIEW TRAIL INFO, PHOTOS, DIRECTIONS & MAPS